asssaf/urbit-package/README.md

 ## Install

-Unfortunately, you can't use `%package` to install itself if it's not already installed, so the traditional methods are available (you can use the `package.json` in this repository to install `%package` if it's already installed, but why would you want to?).
+Unfortunately, you can't use `%package` to install itself if it's not already installed, so the traditional methods are available (once installed, you can use the `package.json` in this repository to install updated versions).

 ### Urbit Sync
 You can sync from `~dotnub-pocfex-mislep-davtex--faltyv-mallex-macfet-faspur`'s `%package` desk.